Analysis | How the Trump administration has tried to explain clearing protesters from Lafayette Square

 In a June 2 statement describing police actions in Lafayette Square, U.S. Park Police pointed to protesters throwing projectiles to explain why the square was cleared.

-But in a Fox News interview Monday, Attorney General William P. Barr undercut both of those explanations.

-He said he ordered the protesters cleared to expand the police perimeter after agreeing with a recommendation that “was initially made Sunday night [May 31] by the Park Police in the early morning hours.”
+Attorney General William P. Barr undercut both of those explanations during a Fox News interview on June 8.
+Barr said he “agreed” with an order to clear protesters to expand the police perimeter that was based on a recommendation “initially made Sunday night [May 31] by the Park Police in the early morning hours.”

-Except the 7 p.m.
-June 1 curfew was announced by D.C. hours after Barr said that Park Police had made the decision to expand the perimeter.
-Also, Park Police made no reference to the preplanned decision that Barr said Park Police had made late May 31.
+The 7 p.m.
+June 1 curfew was announced by the District hours after Barr said Park Police had made the decision to expand the perimeter, and D.C. officials said they did not request help to enforce the city curfew.

+Instructions given over local police radios did not reference the projectiles that Park Police cited to explain why the square was cleared, and a statement released on July 27 by Adam DeMarco, a major in the D.C.
+National Guard who witnessed the Lafayette Square clearing, said “demonstrators were behaving peacefully.”

+The Park Police made no reference in its June 2 statement to the preplanned decision that Barr said the agency had made late on May 31.
+On July 7, the Park Police said their radio transmissions during the June 1 square clearing were not recorded because the “radio recorder was not working.”

 How law enforcement cleared protesters

-In the same June 2 statement, Park Police said officers used “smoke canisters and pepper balls” to clear protesters, but said that police “did not use tear gas or OC Skat Shells.”
+In the same June 2 statement, Park Police said officers used “smoke canisters and pepper balls” to clear protesters but “did not use tear gas or OC Skat Shells.”
 The next day, White House press secretary Kayleigh McEnany said “no one was tear-gassed.”

-On Sunday, Barr told CBS News that the pepper balls used on protesters “were not chemical irritants.”
+On June 5, the U.S. Secret Service said “no agency personnel used tear gas or capsicum spray” to clear the square.
+And on June 7, Barr told CBS News that the pepper balls used on protesters “were not chemical irritants.”

-Except at least one tear gas canister was later found on the scene, and pepper balls are chemical irritants according to the Centers for Disease Control and Prevention, a 2009 Justice Department report and the manufacturer’s own website.
+Except at least one tear-gas canister was later found at the scene, and pepper balls are chemical irritants, according to the Centers for Disease Control and Prevention, a 2009 Justice Department report and the manufacturer’s website.

+On June 13, the Secret Service corrected its previous statement and said pepper spray had been used to clear the square.

+In his testimony, DeMarco said he found spent tear gas canisters on the street after protesters were cleared.
+DeMarco also testified that the three warnings that Park Police issued to the crowd to disperse were "barely audible and I saw no indication that the demonstrators were cognizant of the warnings to disperse.”
+And in sworn testimony shared with The Post, DeMarco told lawmakers that hours before law enforcement cleared the square, federal officials stockpiled ammunition and sought a “heat ray” device.

 Who knew about Trump’s church visit